Frequently Asked Questions

 How does an ESIC report the investments?

 Apart from the required company secretarial matters, each ESIC has an additional ATO obligation to report, within 31 days of year end in an 'approved form'.
-The prefered format is online via the tax agents portal or business portal (where you lodge your BAS).
-In the 2016- 2017 tax lodment early stage investors make the matching remittance at T9 (tax offsets) of the personal income tax return.
+The preferred format is online via the tax agents portal or business portal (where you lodge your BAS).
+Investors lodge early stage investor claims T9 (tax offsets) of the personal income tax return.

 Can I qualify for points if I don't directly own valid IP?